 3.1.3 Replacement Cards

 3.1.4 Library Card Expiration and Renewal

-Library cards expire two years from the date of issuance and every two years thereafter.
+Library cards expire five years from the date of issuance and every five years thereafter.
 Adult users will be asked to update registration information when the card is renewed.
 Users under the age of 18 will be asked to update registration information; however, no parental or guardian signature is required for the renewal of the card.

 3.2 Loan Rules

 The Library’s loan rules apply to materials that may be borrowed by users with a WCPL library card.
 The number of items that may be checked out on each library card is limited to 50.
 Specific loan rules may be found in Appendix D.

 Materials borrowed at one location may be returned to any other WCPL location or HAL library.

 A library card must be presented at checkout.
 As a courtesy, an individual may use a driver’s license or state issued identification in lieu of a library card.
 Library users under the age of 18 who are without their library card may be required to provide their address and birthdate for checkout.

 Material may be renewed in person at any library location, by telephone or online.
 Materials on hold for another person may not be renewed.
 Specific loan rules may be found in Appendix D.

 Most materials may be placed on hold/reserve for pickup at any library location.
 Holds/reserves may be placed in person at any library location, by telephone or online.
 Specific loan rules may be found in Appendix D.